newbreedofgeek/html5-thor/README.md

 This are your Grunt rules.
 Please don't edit any of the tasks in this file.

 6. "package.json"
 This is file that stores meta data on your app and is a core file that you need to keep updated.
-It's used by Grunt as well as our automated app audit systems.

 7. "README.md"
 This is your user Documentation.
 Keep it updated at all times as its best practice.